Pain In Top Of Thigh

 Iliotibial band syndrome (ITBS) can cause upper thigh pain on the outer side of the leg

-It leads to pain along the outer thigh, which typically worsens with activity and may extend to the outer knee.
-Find Out More >
+ITB syndrome pain typically worsens with running or cycling, and may extend to the outer knee.

 A contusion, or muscle bruise, occurs due to direct trauma, such as a fall or blow to the thigh.
 It causes localised upper thigh pain, swelling, and discoloration due to bleeding under the skin.
 Severe contusions can lead to deep muscle damage and restricted movement